-5.1 There are no particular references in relation to publicity or consultation considerations; financial; equality, diversity and human rights; community safety; health and safety or risk management implications.
+5.1 There are no particular references to publicity or consultation considerations; or financial; equality, diversity and human rights; community safety; health and safety, environmental and sustainability implications or risk management implications

 6. Strategic Plan References

 6.1 The Policy aims to contribute to the Council's priorities for the Borough and in particular to support the Growth, Wellbeing and Opportunity priorities by working with the licensed trade to promote the town and make it a safer place.